I welcome the Minister of State, Deputy Canney.

 The harmful content covered by the Bill comes under four categories in section 3(2).
 The first is encouragement or incitement to suicide.
 The second is encouragement of any self-harm practices.
 The third is encouragement of prolonged nutritional deprivation that would have the effect of exposing a child to risk of death.
 The fourth is the encouragement of any unsafe practices that would endanger the health and well-being of the child.
 A person can make a complaint regarding any content falling under these categories.

-I want to pay tribute to Dr. Mary Aiken.
+I pay tribute to Dr. Mary Aiken.
 I am delighted the legislation has received academic support from Dr. Aiken, who is the adjunct associate professor of the UCD Geary Institute for Public Policy.
 She is willing to chair a debate on the regulation of inappropriate Internet content.
 She has rallied tirelessly on the importance of this issue at academic and political levels.
-I am grateful for her oversight and her work on this proposal.
-I thank the Minister of State for being here today.
+I am grateful for her oversight and work on this proposal.
+I thank the Minister of State for being here.

 I think there are four Members here from Galway.